deta/space-docs/src/content/docs/use/interface.md

 # Teletype

-You also may have noticed the little bar at the bottom of your Canvas.
+You also may have noticed the little bar at the bottom of your Horizon.
 This is **Teletype**.

 ![ui-teletype](/docs_assets/use/ui-teletype.png)